Why Does God Allow Suffering and Punishment?

 –Jesus to St. Teresa of Avila

 Therefore, hold your breath…if you don’t want to amend your life, if you can’t humbly approach God, your prayers will be in vain.
 “It is your crimes that separate you from your God, It is your sins that make him hide his face so that he does not hear you” (Isaiah 59:2).
 Our prideful prayers must end!
 We must sincerely desire to repent and change.
-We must know we are failing to love God.
+We must know we are failing to love God and seek to learn.
 To learn more please read, “How to Pray Humbly.”

 “Suffering must serve for conversion [change into a greater likeness of Christ], that is, for the rebuilding of goodness [to stop sinning and truly grow in faith] in the subject [the person suffering], who can recognize the divine mercy in this call to repentance.